-Sure, it can be interesting in learning about magic, about energy, about full-blown rituals and ritual tools—but those things are just part of Wicca.
+Sure, it can be interesting in learning about magic, energy, full-blown rituals and ritual tools—but those things are just part of Wicca.
 Most of what being a Wiccan is involves living your day-to-day life spiritually.

 Just because your parents won't let you have the flashy tools, or because you can't read 'spell books' at all, does not mean you're at a disadvantage!
 There are many, many things you can do that are highly beneficial to your spiritual growth.
 These are things that will serve you well on your path in life.
 These are things that any new Wiccan should do.

-These things may not be as overtly 'Wiccan', but they are no less Wiccan, no less, important, and no less fulfilling if you give them a chance.
+These things may not be as overtly 'Wiccan', but they are no less Wiccan, no less important, and no less fulfilling if you give them a chance.
 When you do finally 'pick up the broomstick' (as we say), any of these activities will have you better prepared than any Wicca book or tool ever could.

 What's more, your parents probably won't mind most of these.
-You can be on the path to personal spiritual development without parents even realizing it.
+You can be on the path to personal spiritual development without your parents even realizing it.

-Any Learning is Good in Wicca
+Any Learning Is Good in Wicca

-Read a lot.
+- Read a lot.
 Wicca is a religion that values learning and knowledge.
 There are a lot of books you can read to help you that don’t mention the word “Wicca” at all.
 Read psychology books and sociology books to learn about human nature, the human mind, and human cultures.
 Read about mythology—learn about the Old Gods that Wiccans worship today.
 Read history books and learn about different Pagans and tribal cultures.
 Read about health and wellness.
 Read about gardening—learn about herbs, both how to grow them and how to use them.
 Read about other religions—including your parent’s religion.
 Get to know it better.

-Journal.
-Nothing can help you learn more about yourself and how you are growing/evolving than keeping a journal; and it doesn't have to have a pentagram engraved on it to be religiously significant.
-Over time, journaling can help you see where your growth is stagnant, and where you keep making the same mistakes over and over.
+- Journal.
+Nothing can help you learn more about yourself and how you are growing/evolving than keeping a journal; it doesn't have to have a pentagram engraved on it to be religiously significant.
+Over time, journaling can help you see where your growth is stagnant and where you keep making the same mistakes over and over.
 A journal can help you keep your thoughts organized when it comes to the world and your experiences in it.